leonidesfernando/blockchain-todolist/README.md

 1. Fill up your wallet with funds/gas :fuelpump:
     - _**Info**_: For develoment you can request funds on a Faucet web site.

-    - _<sub>Currenty Seppoia is the most used and recommend TestNet network for develoment and testing.</sub>_
+    - For Sepolia _<sub>Currenty Seppoia is the most used and recommend TestNet network for develoment and testing.</sub>_ :

-    - For Sepolia:
         - https://sepolia-faucet.pk910.de/
         - https://fauceth.komputing.org/
         - https://sepoliafaucet.com/